The newest member of OPPD’s economic development team, James Caraway II, comes to the utility with high praise.

-Caraway said along with the Facebook project, he was particularly proud of his role in brokering the boundary agreement between Papillion and Springfield.
+Along with the Facebook project, Caraway was particularly proud of his role in brokering the boundary agreement between Papillion and Springfield.
 Another project was starting the Sarpy County Educator Group.

 “We were able to get all the school districts to join the Sarpy Economic Development Corporation, which allowed us to properly inform them about projects that could impact their districts,” he said.

 He saw firsthand working in South Dakota how a project could fail if the schools weren’t on board.
 “I saw how important it was to properly inform the school districts early,” he said.
 “If they’re informed in the beginning, soliciting their support during the critical parts of a project is much easier.”